LUMC/kPAL/doc/tutorial.rst

 *k*-mer counting
 ----------------

-kMer can count *k*-mers in any number of fasta files and store the results in one *k*-mer profile file.
+kPAL can count *k*-mers in any number of fasta files and store the results in one *k*-mer profile file.
 By default, the profiles in the file are named according to the original fasta filenames.

 Let's count 8-mers in the first read for all samples and write the profiles to ``reads_1.k8``::

-    $ kMer count -k 8 *_1.fa reads_1.k8
+    $ kpal count -k 8 *_1.fa reads_1.k8

 Using the `info` command, we can get an overview of our profiles::

-    $ kMer info reads_1.k8
+    $ kpal info reads_1.k8
     File format version: 1.0.0
-    Produced by: kMer 1.0.0
+    Produced by: kPAL 2.0.0

     Profile: a_1
     - k-mer length: 8 (65536 k-mers)